-Gordon Welters is a freelance photographer with a focus on documentarian work.
-His assignments are mostly for national and international magazines, newspapers (including the New York Times since 2009) as well as non-government organizations, enterprises and advertising agencies.
-In 2003 he studied photo journalism at London College of Communication.
+Gordon Welters is a freelance photographer / photojournalist with a focus on documentarian work.
+His assignments are mostly for national and international magazines, newspapers (including The New York Times since 2009) as well as non-government organizations, enterprises and advertising agencies.
+In 2003 he studied photo journalism at University of the Arts London (London College of Communication).
 Since 2006 Gordon Welters is represented by photo agency laif.
 In addition to photographic assignments, he works on personal projects that focus on relevant social issues.

 How did you first get into photography?